 - From the Trooper Inn, turn right then right again to take the path alongside the edge of Bridge Cottage’s garden to Stile 1.

-- Bear right, straight over the first field (or divert around the electric fence if necessary), to a little stream.
-Climb up the other side, through the next two fields, to meet Waterloo Lane (another nod to the Napoleonic War).
-Turn right, walking up the hill with views back down the valley over the village.
+- Climb straight up the other side, through the next two fields, to meet Waterloo Lane (another nod to the Napoleonic War).

 - Cut straight over the meadow to Stile 5, placed in-between the gardens of Brimble Cottages.